 When you should pay your credit card bill

 If you’re planning to apply for new credit within a few months, remember a very large purchase can affect your score quickly by increasing your credit utilization.
 In that case, paying off that purchase immediately might be the prudent thing to do.
-You will have the money available, right?
+After all, you’ll have the money available, right?